Hundreds Rally And March Through Oakland To Protest Against Hate Directed At Asian Community

 Organizers say it was important to get out and show support in Pittsburgh.

-“In light of the recent mass shooting that happened in Atlanta that killed eight Asian-American people, mostly Asian-American women, we are gathering here today to talk about the recent surge in hate crimes against Asian-Americans and what we can do to help and help the Asian-American community in Pittsburgh,” one of the rally-goers said.MORE NEWS: COVID-19 In West Virginia: Gov. Jim Justice Says 20 More Deaths Went Unreported
+“In light of the recent mass shooting that happened in Atlanta that killed eight Asian-American people, mostly Asian-American women, we are gathering here today to talk about the recent surge in hate crimes against Asian-Americans and what we can do to help and help the Asian-American community in Pittsburgh,” one of the rally-goers said.MORE NEWS: Chorale Shows How Colleges Keep Song Alive During COVID

 Other speakers said they are worried in the wake of the shootings but refuse to live in fear.